SharedCode/sop/README.md

 SOP is an object persistence based, modern database engine within a code library.
 Portability & integration is one of SOP's primary strengths.
 Code uses the Store API to store & manage key/value pairs of data.

-Internal Store implementation uses an enhanced, modernized M-Way Tree, implementation that virtualizes RAM & Disk storage.
+Internal Store implementation uses an enhanced, modernized M-Way Trie, implementation that virtualizes RAM & Disk storage.
 Few of key enhancements to this B-Tree as compared to traditional implementations are:

 * node load optimization keeps it at around 62%-75+% full average load of inner & leaf nodes.
 Traditional B-Trees only achieve about half-full (50%) at most, average load.
 This translates to a more compressed or more dense data Stores saving IT shops from costly storage hardware.
 * leaf nodes' height in a particular case is tolerated not to be perfectly balanced to favor speed of deletion at zero/minimal cost in exchange.
 Also, the height disparity due to deletion tends to get repaired during inserts due to the node load optimization feature discussed above.